bitcoinops/bitcoinops.github.io/_topics/en/discreet-log-contracts.md

   - title: Mailing list post about DLCs over LN
     url: /en/newsletters/2021/11/10/#dlcs-over-ln

+  - title: Discussion about how CTV or other covenant features could make DLCs much more efficient
+    url: /en/newsletters/2022/02/02/#improving-dlc-efficiency-by-changing-script

 ## Optional.
 Same format as "primary_sources" above
 # see_also:
 #   - title: